velascoluis/telco_data_ai_lab/README.md

 # Telco Data AI Lab

+This repository contains a number of labs to lilustrate the use of Google Cloud Data and AI products using a telco networking equipment dataset

+## Setup

 Once logged into a Google Cloud Project, open Cloud Shell and execute the following commands:

 ```bash